getndazn/kopytko-packager/README.md

 - if your `components` and `source` directories are not placed in the root directory, configure it in the `"kopytkoPackageDir"` field in package.json, e.g. `"kopytkoPackageDir": "app/"`
 - be aware so far Kopytko Module supports copying only the two mentioned above directories
+- if your module is designed to be used as a direct dev dependency (e.g. a module for debugging the non-production app), and it uses some other Kopytko Modules, define them as `peerDependency` because Kopytko Packager doesn't install any dependencies of direct dev dependencies.
+Thanks to this, it will notify the end user to install your peer dependencies as dev dependencies too.